-In early March of 2020, the AMA, along with multiple other key organizations, announced the first of many changes aimed at making positive systemic changes to medical education — and it was a big one.
-For the first time ever, in January of 2022, the USMLE Step 1 examination would be eliminating its numeric scoring and moving to a Pass/Fail scoring format.
+In early March 2020, the AMA, along with multiple other key organizations, announced the first of many changes aimed at making positive systemic changes to medical education — and it was a big one.
+For the first time ever, in January of 2022, the USMLE Step 1 would be a Pass/Fail scoring format.

 From the AMA’s perspective the numeric scoring system for Step 1 was problematic in three areas:

 - Residency programs had become too reliant on the exam’s numeric score for screening candidates through the NRMP Match

 - The high-stakes nature of the exam had led to the perceived development of a competing parallel curriculum